-What can my son / daughter expect in their first week at Imperial?
+What can my child expect in their first week at Imperial?

-Where can I find information about Imperial’s student accommodation?
+Where can I find information about student accommodation?

-Imperial offers a range of accommodation options for undergraduate and postgraduate students tailored to a variety of budgets and requirements.
-You can find full details, as well as advice on seeking private accommodation in London, on our accommodation web pages.
+Imperial offers a range of accommodation options for undergraduate and postgraduate students.
+These are tailored to a variety of budgets and requirements.

-Is it possible for my son / daughter to change their course?
+Is it possible for my child to change their course?

-If your son/daughter wishes to change the course they are on, they should speak to their department as soon as possible.
+If your child wants to change their course, they should speak to their department as soon as possible.

 Is there financial support available to students?

-If your son/daughter is in genuine financial difficulty, he/she may be eligible to apply for emergency financial support through the Student Support Fund.
-The Fund offers a one-off payment of up to £2,000 to cover such emergencies as last minute accommodation and travel necessities, equipment and childcare.
+If your child is in genuine financial difficulty, they may be eligible to apply for emergency financial support through the Student Support Fund.
+The Fund offers a one-off payment of up to £2,000 to cover emergencies such as last minute accommodation and travel necessities, equipment and childcare.
 It does not have to be repaid.
 Some Faculties also have hardship funding that their students can apply for.

 Emergency loans (which have to be repaid) are also available.

-What if my son / daughter becomes ill on campus?
+What if my child becomes ill on campus?

-My son / daughter has a question about their visa – who should they speak to?
+My child has a question about their visa – who should they speak to?

-The International Student Support team provides specialist immigration advice to prospective and current Imperial College students, with particular expertise in Tier 4 (General) student visas, Short-term Study visas and options to remain in the UK to work after study.
+The International Student Support team provides specialist immigration advice to prospective and current Imperial College students.
+They have particular expertise in Tier 4 (General) student visas, Short-term Study visas and options to remain in the UK to work after study.

-My son / daughter has specific dietary requirements – will these be catered for on campus?
+My child has specific dietary requirements – will these be catered for?

 What career advice do you offer to students?

-My son / daughter is about to graduate.
+My child is about to graduate.
 What support does the College offer to its alumni?